monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-llm-router/README_EN.md

   - build_new_project, add_new_feature, fix_bug, use_tool, other.
 - Pick the provider with the highest score for that label:
   - Tie-breaking by `tieBreakOrder` or declaration order.
-  - Fallback to `fallbackProviderId` if the best score is below `minScore` or no candidate is available.
+  - Always fallback to `fallbackProviderId` when the best score is below `minScore` or no candidate is available.
-- Set request header `X-HI-Provider-Id` (or custom name) for ai-proxy to route.
+- Set request header `X-HI-Provider-Id` (or custom name) for ai-proxy to route; meanwhile, override the `model` field in request body to the selected provider id.
 - Add response header `x-select-llm: <providerId>` for observability.
+- Failures and timeouts: within `timeoutMs` (per call) and `totalTimeoutMs` (overall deadline), perform limited retries (up to 3 attempts).
+If no label is obtained finally, resume the request without setting the header (default path).

 Deployment order
 - Ensure ai-llm-router runs before ai-proxy, otherwise the selection cannot take effect.